Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 Only the eth0 Ethernet interface will be used (for both in and outbound traffic)

 IP address transparency will function properly if clients are located on the same logical network as the LoadMaster in a DSR configuration.
 IP address transparency is not supported when clients are located on the same logical network as the LoadMaster in a NAT configuration.
+Refer to the Transparency Feature Description for further details on transparency.

 The one armed solution may be set-up in both a single and HA configuration.